 Depending on your experience, ease of learning new material, and time available outside of your work, you’ll find preparation can take anything from 1 to 6 months, with two months of hard part-time study typical.

 PMI sets out a five-step registration process on its website.
 In summary, you need to:

-To pass, we think you need an in-depth understanding of the PMBOK content, and how to apply it to real project situations.
+To pass, we think you need an in-depth understanding of the PMBOK and Agile Practice Guide content, and how to apply it to real project situations.
 But you’ll also need to have gained learning and experience beyond the PMBOK Guide.
-The exam can take you beyond its content.
+The exam will take you well beyond the PMBOK Guide content alone.

-PMI requires you to earn and record 60 PDUs (60 hours of professional development) every three years, to maintain your PMP status.
+PMI requires you to earn and record 60 Professional Development Units (PDUs) – that is, 60 hours of professional development, every three years, to maintain your PMP status.
 This can be self-certified and PMI lists many sources for you.